2005 Notre Dame Fighting Irish football team

 The 2005 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2005 NCAA Division I-A football season.
 The team was coached by Charlie Weis and played its home games at Notre Dame Stadium in South Bend, Indiana.
 The Irish completed the season with a record of 9–3, culminating in an appearance in the Fiesta Bowl and a number 9 ranking in the nation.

-Pre-season
+Preseason

 Coaching changes

-After finishing the 2004 season with a record of 6–6, Notre Dame officials, in a controversial move, fired head coach Tyrone Willingham.
-The Irish initially hoped to hire Utah head coach Urban Meyer, who had led the Utes to an undefeated season, as Meyer had been an assistant coach for the Irish for five years and had a clause in his contract stating he could leave Utah without penalty if Notre Dame offered him a job.
-When Meyer instead took the head coaching job at Florida, Notre Dame hired Charlie Weis, the New England Patriots offensive coordinator, making him the first Notre Dame alumnus to coach the team since 1963.
+After finishing the 2004 season at 6–6, Notre Dame officials, in a controversial move, fired third-year head coach Tyrone Willingham.
+The Irish initially hoped to hire University of Utah head coach Urban Meyer, who had led the Utes to an undefeated season, as Meyer had been an assistant coach for the Irish for five years and had a clause in his contract stating he could leave Utah without penalty if Notre Dame offered him a job.
+When Meyer accepted the head coaching job at the University of Florida, Notre Dame hired Charlie Weis, the New England Patriots' offensive coordinator, making him the first Notre Dame alumnus to lead the team since 1963.